Bikin-Creative/Lineux-Toolchanger/CAD/README.md

 # Overview

-There are 2 toolheads currently available:
+There are 2 toolhead systems currently available:

 - Lineux_DB - based on Dragonburner with partcooling fan embedded into the toolhead
 - Lineux One - Is a lighter, smaller toolhead.
 The partcooling fan is mounted on the carriage and is shared across all toolheads.

-Note: the toolheads use different carriage systems and are not compatible with each other.
+*Note:* the toolheads use different carriage systems and are not compatible with each other.

 ## Lineux One
 Lineux One is officially released and working.

-All cads released are based on a Vzbot 330.
-You will need to adapt the dock and carriage to yr own printers.
+All cads released are based on a Vzbot 330 and expect a top mounted linear rail on X gantry and front/back belt routing.
+You might need to adapt the dock and carriage to yr own printers (Voron_2.4 and Trident are supported).

-Designs, mechanism and bom might changed as we progress.
+Designs, mechanism and bom do get updated as we progress.
 Do take note.

 Inspired by Axial Flux toolchanger [jera-sea](https://github.com/jera-sea/MagSwitch-Toolchanger).